benkour/KouTer/README.md

 | `nr_of_runs`             | Integer     | number of folds in the k-fold validation                                                                                                                                                          |

  ## How to Run <a name="how_to_run"></a>
  - Open the terminal and navigate to the folder level that contains the *main.py* file.
  - Activate the environment with the libraries if you have created one.
 If you have installed the requirements on the default Path, ignore this step.
  - Type python main.py and press enter

+## Expected Inputs and Outputs<a name="expected"></a>

+As input the model expects
+- the parameters.json adjusted to your specification
+- the graphs in the data folder (they should be in the form of graphs and stored in a .pt file).
+    - if you only want to train your model: only the data of your case study
+    - if you want to additionally create predictions for the VOC dataset, those are expected too

+As output the model will give:
+- a true vs prediction  graph of the k-fold test set
+- a file containing the concatenated  predictions, truths and standard deviations of all tests of the kfold process
+- if you have selected VOC dataset prediction , one file for the means and standard deviations of the VOC dataset for each fold run.